anasbinmukim/booking-review-crack/application/helpers/crack/wp-content/plugins/starfish-reviews/readme.txt

 == Changelog ==

+= 1.6 – 2018-08-10 =
+* Enhancements
+    * Integrate Help Scout's Beacon 2.0, so you can now look at our growing documentation and open a ticket, from the button floating in the bottom-left corner of all Starfish Reviews settings screens
+    * Removed "Contact Us" page since you can now do it through Beacon.
+* Fixes
+    * Updated to the latest version of the Freemius SDK.

 = 1.5.2 – 2018-07-11 =
 * Enhancements
     * Hide the license key fields after activation.
 This way clients can't find your license key.